 Dr. Henrietta Campbell (Chair)

-Dr Campbell, our newly appointed chair, studied medicine at Queen’s University Belfast, graduating in 1973.
+Dr Campbell studied medicine at Queen’s University Belfast, graduating in 1973.
 Following a career in General Practice she was appointed Chief Medical Officer in the Dept. of Health and Social Services in Northern Ireland in 1995, a post she held until 2006.
 In recognition of her contribution to medicine in Northern Ireland, Dr Campbell was awarded an honorary doctorate by Queen’s University Belfast, and in 2000 was awarded CB in the New Year’s Honours List.

 Dr Campbell is on the Board of the UK Food Standards Agency and a panel Member of the Independent Financial Review Body which sets the salaries and expenses of the Members of the Northern Ireland Assembly.